ng-bao/CTF-Writeups/UTCTF/Silent_Archive.md

 target_file = 'File2.tar'
 extract_tar(target_file, './extracted_result')
 ```
-After extracted all, we have a file named `noo.txt`.
-I open this file and see that this is a binary file with the `PK` magic bytes.
-I sure that this is a zip file so I changed it's extension from `.txt` to `.zip` and extract them.
-But it require the password to extracted, then I look back on the messages from two pictures that I think highly is a password so I tried them one by one and the password is the second message.
+After extraction, a file named `noo.txt` was obtained.
+Examining the file's magic bytes revealed `PK`, indicating it was actually a `ZIP` file.
+I changed the extension to `.zip` and attempted to extract it.
+It prompted for a password, and the second message found in the images `0r4ng3_ArCh1v3_T4bSp4ce!` worked successfully.
 Inside the zip file contain two files, one naned notes.md and the others is Notaflag.txt.
 First I open notes.md

 <img width="622" height="182" alt="image" src="https://github.com/user-attachments/assets/2ea406d3-c2d7-44b6-b295-f82238165ffe" />

-When I open another file, I don't see anything in this.
-But when I use `ctrl + A` to highlight all text to check the whitespace language possible then I see that
+While Notaflag.txt appeared empty at first glance, highlighting the text (Ctrl + A) revealed hidden characters (tabs and spaces).
 <img width="1179" height="1008" alt="image" src="https://github.com/user-attachments/assets/da56a27d-f831-4efe-b94a-529617dacc97" />

-It highly is the whitespace language so I use the following python program to decode it by transform space character to 0 and tab to 1
+This is a classic Whitespace Steganography challenge.
+I used the following Python script to decode the message by treating spaces as 0 and tabs as 1:
 ```python
 with open('NotaFlag.txt', 'r') as f:
     raw_bin = "".join(['0' if c == ' ' else '1' for c in f.read() if c in ' \t'])